recycletechno/ICDAR-2019-SROIE/README.md

 …
 x1_N,y1_N,x2_N,y2_N,x3_N,y3_N,x4_N,y4_N,transcript_N
 ```
-The aim of **Task 3** is to extract texts of a number of key fields from given receipts, and save the texts for each receipt image in a JSON file.
+The aim of **task 3** is to extract texts of a number of key fields from given receipts, and save the texts for each receipt image in a JSON file.
 Each image in the dataset should be also annotated and stored with a text file with the following format:

 ```json
 {